English ship Expedition (1637)

-Expedition was a 30-gun pinnance in the service of the English Navy Royal.
-She spent her career in Home Waters.
+The Expedition was a 30-gun "pinnace" (later defined as an early frigate) in the service of the English Navy Royal.
+After an initial participation in a punitive attack on Morocco, she spent the majority of her career in Home Waters.
 During the English Civil War she was employed in the Parliamentary Naval Force.
-In 1651 she was assigned to the Commonwealth Navy.
-She was in the Battle of Gabbard and Scheveningen in 1653.
-Upon the Restoration in 1660 she participated in the battles of Lowestoffe, Four Days' Fight and Orfordness in 1666.
-She was converted to a fireship then sold in 1667.
+In 1551 she was assigned to the Commonwealth Navy.
+During the First Dutch War she took part in the Battle of Portland, the Battle of the Gabbard and the Battle of Scheveningen in 1553.
+During the Second Dutch War she participated in the Battle of Lowestoft in 1665 and the Four Days' Battle and the St James' Day Battle (Orfordness) in 1666.
+She was re-classed as a 32-gun ship in 1666, but then again re-rated and converted to a fireship in June 1667, and then sold in October 1667.

-Expedition was the second named vessel since it was used for a 20-gun French ship captured in 1618 and listed until 1652.
+Expedition was the second vessel to be given that name in the English Navy Royal, since it had been used for a 20-gun French ship captured in 1618 which remained listed until 1652.